 Michael Whitney, 423.461.8908

 Professor Whitney hails from New Hampshire, and he completed his undergraduate degree in biochemistry at Messiah College.
-He continued his education by earning a PhD in genetics from Penn State.
-Milligan was very pleased to welcome Dr. Whitney to campus in the Fall of 2008.
+He continued his education by earning a Ph.D. in genetics from Penn State and has taught biology at Milligan since 2008.

-He and his wife of nine years have three sons.
-When he's not in the classroom or with his family, you'll find Dr. Whitney playing guitar, sports and video games.
+He and his wife have four sons.
+When he's not in the classroom or with his family, you'll find Dr. Whitney playing guitar, sports or video games.